jim-collier/x9git/project/backlog.md

 	- Skipped when no binary exists; failures don't fail cicd until the leg is expected to pass everything.
 Pass counts print either way so progress is visible per run.
 	- Done: leg prints its own counts and stays out of the totals and the exit code.
 First run 162/279 - the passing side is mostly refusals a stub satisfies, so the failed count is the real distance.

-- 🔘 Go tooling in the lint stage.
+- ✅ Go tooling in the lint stage.
 	- gofmt, go vet, staticcheck.
 Shellcheck and PSScriptAnalyzer keep covering the pipeline and installers.
+	- Done: stage 1 runs gofmt (list mode) and go vet as gates, staticcheck when installed.
+Keyed off `src-go/` existing, no globs, so nothing to mirror in the Windows settings yet.
+Verified the gate fails a misformatted file by name.

 - 🔘 Port the shared layer first.
 	- Argument parsing, output helpers, and the process runner.
 Commands run from an argument list, no shell between.